javag97/data-transformers/README.md

 |---------------|----------|-------------|-----------|-------------|
 | topics_fk_doc | topics   | document_id | documents | document_id |

-- conname: the name of the constraint (you can name this anything)
+1. conname: the name of the constraint (you can name this anything)
-- conrelid:  the name of the table the constraint is on
+2. conrelid:  the name of the table the constraint is on (df1)
-- fk_column: the column of the foreign key in conrelid
+3. fk_column: the column of the foreign key in conrelid
-- confrelid: the name of the table being referenced
+4. confrelid: the name of the table being referenced (df2)
-- pk_column: the column of the primary key in confrelid that is being referenced
+5. pk_column: the column of the primary key in confrelid that is being referenced

+#### df_to_json(df1, df2, db_schema=schema)
+- The order of df1 and df2 is important, in most cases "conrelid" should be the name of df1 and "confrelid" should be the name of df2.
+Thus df1 should be the dataframe with the foreign key and df2 should be the table that is being referenced
+- However, for added functionality the tables can be merged vice versa depending on the order giving the user the option to choose how they want their semistructed json file to be nested

 ## Local development instructions